stefanodotit/nams/README.md

 ## Session
 NAMS use `fastify-session` and u can use it on `prehandler.js` file.
 [DOC LINK](https://github.com/SerayaEryn/fastify-session)

+## Proxy
+By default `NAMS` give a 404 code status when it can't find a file.
+If u want to mock only some request you can set your custom proxy.
+In this case when `NAMS` can't find a file, use your proxy address for retrieve the answer.

 ## Import and run
 ### Script side
 ```